carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 and call functions which were optimized out of the program, or inlined away completely.

-The :ref:`LLVM test suite <test-suite-quickstart>` provides a framework to test optimizer's handling of debugging information.
-It can be run like this:
+The :doc:`LLVM test-suite <TestSuiteMakefileGuide>` provides a framework to test the optimizer's handling of debugging information.
+It can be run like
+this:

 .. code-block:: bash